 Later on, the villagers realized the dried fish took on an appearance similar to fresh fish.
 Interested in the creation, they rinsed the fish to remove the lye, then boiled it.
-One courageous villager dared to try the jiggly cod, and referred to it as “not bad” – and the rest is history.
+Finally, one courageous villager dared to try the jiggly cod and referred to it as “not bad” – and the rest is history.

 No matter its true origins, lutefisk clearly took firm roots in Norwegian culture – and it’s here to stay.

 It’s said that about half of all Norwegian immigrants moved to the US to escape lutefisk, while the other half did so to share its tastiness with the world.

 During the early-to-mid 19th century, large Norwegian migrations to the US began, many taking root in midwestern states such as Wisconsin and Minnesota (which, today, are the top two states with the highest Norwegian-American population).